jameslhao/dbgapr_dev/vignettes/introduction.md

     c <- Commons()
     df <- getAllDatasetInfo(c)
-    # or
-    # display result as a table
+    # or display result as a table
     df <-  getAllDatasetInfo(c, showAs='table')
-    # or
-    # display result in json format with notepad
+    # or display result in json format with notepad
     df <- getAllDatasetInfo(c, showAs='json', editor='notepad')
-    # or
-    # display result in a text format
+    # or display result in a text format
     df <-  getAllDatasetInfo(c, showAs='text')

+### Get study dataset info

+The meta-info of datasets under a specified study can be queried and viewed by `getStudyDatasetInfo()`.
+The dataset-info is returned as a data frame.

+    s <- Study(phsAcc='phs000001.v3.p1')
+    # all study datasets
+    df <- getStudyDatasetInfo(s)
+    # or display result as a table
+    df <- getStudyDatasetInfo(s, showAs='table')
+    # or a specific dataset
+    df <- getStudyDatasetInfo(s, phtAcc='pht000370.v2.p1')
+    #
+    # or the dataset of a study that has no data file under project directory
+    s2 <- Study(phsAcc='phs001255.v3.p1')
+    df <- getStudyDatasetInfo(s2, phtAcc = 'pht005990.v1', dataStudyOnly = FALSE)

 ### Get study variable info